- 2.42K views

 - Bring a torch.
 Electricity is scarce when “out there”.

-- If you trekking route ascends higher than 3,000 m, please read carefully about Altitude Sickness.
+- If your trekking route ascends higher than 3,000 m, please read carefully about altitude sickness.
 More information can be found below.

 - You will regularly have to pass by mules and yaks while trekking.
-Always stay on the mountain side while you wait for them to pass and do not get close to any ridges.
-Mules are yaks often carry heavy and wide loads so they may accidentally kick you off the mountain, if you’re not careful enough.
+Always stay on the mountainside while you wait for them to pass and do not get close to any ridges.
+Mules are yaks that often carry heavy and wide loads so they may accidentally kick you off the mountain if you’re not careful enough.

 - Do not drink alcohol.
 It dehydrates you and thus increases the risk of altitude sickness if above 3,000 m.

-- Always carry warm clothe and rain kit, in case of sudden change in weather.
+- Always carry warm clothes and a rain kit, in case of a sudden change in weather.

-- Lots of sun and much walking are factors that will quickly dehydrate and de-energize you.
+- Exposure to the sun and much walking will quickly dehydrate and de-energize you.
 Please therefore always have enough water and snacks nearby.
 Staying hydrated will help to avoid getting altitude sickness.

 - Bring a map, compass and potentially a GPS so that you always know your location (these items are mostly relevant in the more remote trekking regions of Nepal).

 - Listen to the advice provided by your guide and trekking agency.

 Altitude illness, also known as altitude sickness is a pathological effect of high altitude on humans, caused by acute exposure to low pressure of oxygen at high altitude.
 Should it occur it will often be above 8,000 ft and may manifest itself in either AMS – Acute Mountain Sickness, or the more serious conditions HACE and/or HAPE.
 Altitude illness should always be taken seriously as ignoring it may ultimately lead to death.
 In most instances, however, listening to the body and taking the necessary preventative measures, as outlined below, will entirely prevent AMS from occurring, or remove it, if it occurred.